Skip to main content

 Disadvantaged and vulnerable

-Older people are some of the most vulnerable and disadvantaged people in our society.
-Our services endeavour to reach them and ensure that they are supported with appropriate services and advice.
-While not all older people are vulnerable, many older people are more likely to have issues that lead to being vulnerable, including physical, cognitive and mental health issues, lack of adequate income and financial difficulties, homelessness, disability, and increasing isolation.
+Older people are some of society’s most vulnerable and disadvantaged.
+Our services endeavour to reach them and ensure they are supported with appropriate services and advice.
+While not all older people are vulnerable, many older people are more likely to have issues that lead to being vulnerable, including physical, cognitive and mental health issues, lack of adequate income and financial difficulties, homelessness, disability and increasing isolation.

 Aboriginal and Torres Strait Islander people are more vulnerable to poverty and disadvantage than others and are the most disadvantaged people in Australia.
-Often Culturally and Linguistically Diverse people suffer disadvantage and isolation, especially if they are separated from family and their communities.
+Often culturally and racially marginalised people suffer disadvantage and isolation, especially if they are separated from family and their communities.
 Endemic racism and ageism within our society can combine to ensure that older people from these communities are especially vulnerable to disadvantage.

-Our services prioritise people who are among the lowest income earners, are welfare recipients, are living in supported accommodation or aged care and who are vulnerable to abuse in all its forms, neglect, psychological, sexual, and financial.
-Seniors Rights Service strives to build awareness of our services amongst disadvantaged and vulnerable people across NSW, particularly in relation to what can be done to combat all forms of the abuse of older people.
+Our services prioritise people who are among the lowest income earners, are welfare recipients, are living in supported accommodation or aged care and are vulnerable to abuse.
+Seniors Rights Service strives to build awareness of our services amongst disadvantaged and vulnerable people across NSW, particularly to address all forms of abuse of older people.

 LGBTIQ+ communities

 As a community whose needs often go unmet by mainstream services and programs, older LGBTIQ+ people are a strong focus for Seniors Rights Service.
-We attend many important LGBTIQ+ community events, with a Seniors Rights presence at Sydney Gay and Lesbian Mardi Gras Fair Day and the annual Parramatta Pride Picnic.
+We attend many important LGBTIQ+ community events, with a Seniors Rights presence at Sydney Gay and Lesbian Mardi Gras Fair Day, Mardi Gras parade and the annual Parramatta Pride Picnic.
 We also take part in LGBTIQ+ events held in Seniors Week.

 We offer information sessions specifically for LGBTIQ+ communities on ageing, preparing for the future, accessing aged care services and the legal and aged care rights of older LGBTIQ+ people.